romanowski/blog/kleisli2.md

 ![](http://virtuslab.com/wp-content/uploads/2015/11/kleisli_tee.png)

-If you read the first part, it'd probably ring a bell - _tee_ looks very much alike arrow _split_ operator.
+If you read the first part, it probably rings a bell.
+Do you remember arrow _split_ operator? _Tee_ looks very much alike, doesn't it?
 That's right - in arrow language: `tee(f) = (f &&& action) >>> _._1`.
 Let's add this little function to `Arrow` trait: